ragpi/ragpi-docs/docs/getting-started.md

 ```

 :::info
-If you would like to enable API authentication, set the `RAGPI_API_KEY` environment variable.
-You will need to [generate the key](/configuration#generating-an-api-key) yourself and include it in the `x-api-key` header for all requests.
+If you would like to enable API authentication, set the `RAGPI_API_KEY` environment variable to a [self-generated key](/configuration#generating-an-api-key).
+Include this key in the `x-api-key` header for all requests.
 :::

 4. Start Ragpi using Docker Compose: